Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Discussion

 \section{Discussion}

-Our results provide an overview of how different LLMs perform when tasked with replicating human moral reasoning and political ideologies.
-The findings highlight both the potential and limitations of using LLMs in social science research contexts, emphasizing the need for careful consideration and further refinement of these approaches.
 The inconsistency in model responses, particularly evident in Qwen, raises concerns about the reliability of using LLMs as proxies for human participants in social science research.
-Also, larger models did not consistently outperform smaller ones in our study.
-This suggests that model size alone does not guarantee better performance in tasks requiring a nuanced understanding of human values and beliefs.
-However, the newer models Llama3 and Mixtral:8x22b show a closer alignment with the human participants, indicating that the progress in common benchmarks also benefits our out-of-domain scenario.
+Crucially, larger models did not consistently outperform smaller ones in our study.
+This finding challenges the common assumption that scaling model size leads to better performance in tasks requiring a nuanced understanding of human values and beliefs.
+Even the largest models in our study (up to 176B parameters) showed similar limitations in representing coherent political ideologies compared to much smaller alternatives.
 While our results show that Mixtral produces the most human-like and consistent responses across our model selection, the overall alignment between model outputs and human participant ideologies is limited.
 It highlights the restriction of prompting approaches to align LLMs with complex human belief systems and indicates that these systems do not have a built-in concept of those ideologies, at least not capturable using our proposed approach.
-However, considering the simplistic prompt approach, we do not rule out that, with sufficient textual description, these systems can improve in replication ideologies.
-We propose a possible next step in the following subsection.

-\paragraph{Political Biases} ChatGPT reported as left-leaning and progressive\cite{mcg23, rut24}, aligns with the findings that our models show a smaller distance to liberal groups than conservative (cf Table \ref{tab:questionnaire:moral-foundations:cross-evaluation}).
-Our simplistic prompt approach cannot balance these built-in biases.
-Therefore, the left-leaning tendencies could lead to over-representing progressive viewpoints and potentially skewing the discourse.
-This skewing may not be limited to generated content but also to the general interaction pattern, where the agents might engage more frequently with liberal content, boosting its visibility and perceived popularity.

-\paragraph{Research Questions} The varying performance of models across different Moral Foundations Theory dimensions show a glimpse on potential alignment strategies of the publishers.
-We suspect that questions yielding a low variance are aligned during the training procedure.
-This variation could be due to biases in training data, limitations in model architecture, or fundamental challenges in representing complex moral concepts computationally.
-The observed misalignment's between model outputs and human responses may be partially attributed to anthropic bias in LLMs.
-These models, trained on human-generated data, may inadvertently reflect and amplify certain human biases or cultural assumptions, limiting their ability to accurately represent diverse moral and political perspectives.
-Based on the obtained results, we answer our research questions as follows: